sebastian-nehrdich/sebastian-nehrdich.github.io/_pages/cv.md

   * Supervisor: Harunaga Isaacson, Martin Delhey
 *

+* 2012-2017: Bachelor of Arts
+  * Indology as major and Sinology as minor
+  * University of Hamburg
+  * Title: "Two Commentaries on Vasubandhu’s Triṃśikā: A comparative analaysis of Sthiramati’s and Xuanzang’s exegesis"
+  * Supervisor: Michael Zimmermann

 Research and work experience
 ======
+* Since 2023: CTO of the [MITRA](https://dharmamitra.org) project under guidance of Kurt Keutzer at Berkeley AI Research Lab (BAIR), UC Berkeley
+* 2021-2023: Machine learning infrastructure for "ChronBMM: Bayesian Mixture Models für die Datierung von Textkorpora" at the University of Duesseldorf
 * Since 2018: Chief developer of the [BuddhaNexus](https://buddhanexus.org) platform
-* 2021-2023: Machine learning infrastructure for "ChronBMM: Bayesian Mixture Models für die Datierung von Textkorpora" at the University of Duesseldorf
-* Since 2023: CTO of the [MITRA](https://dharmamitra.org) project under guidance of Kurt Keutzer at Berkeley AI Research Lab (BAIR), UC Berkeley